 Instant obedience is required for anyone who is a chariot of God.
 We do not expect God to follow our lead.
 We walk with God wherever He chooses to go.

 It may be of interest to note that before He had a chariot, God used to ride on the cherubim.

 He mounted the cherubim and flew; he soared on the wings of the wind.
-(Psalms 18:10)
+(Psalm 18:10)

 In fact, the cherubim that covered the Mercy Seat were referred to as the “chariot.”

-And the weight of the refined gold for the altar of incense.
 He also gave him the plan for the chariot, that is, the cherubim of gold that spread their wings and overshadow the ark of the covenant of the Lord.
-(I Chronicles 28:18

 “Heaven is my throne, and the earth is my footstool.
 Where is the house you will build for me?
 Where will my resting place be?
 Has not my hand made all these things, and so they came into being?” declares the Lord.
-“These are the ones I look on with favor: those who are humble and contrite in spirit, and who tremble at my word.”
-Isaiah 66:1,2)
+“This is the one I esteem: he who is humble and contrite in spirit, and trembles at my word.”
+(Isaiah 66:1,2)